-Want to go camping these summer holidays but have no idea where to go that will be suitable for the kids?
+Want to go camping these school holidays but have no idea where to go that will be suitable for the kids?
 We've found a few gems that will have you and the family adventuring on beaches, lakes, rivers, national parks or water parks, there's a little something for everyone... even the glampers!
 At Springfree, we're big fans of heading outdoors whether for a weekend getaway or for those long weeks off in summer, so our team have also shared their favourite spots to getaway!

 Image Source: Pinterest